Access to Medical Records

 Your Rights & Responsibilities

 You have the right to be treated with courtesy and respect by all of our team and ask that you do the same.
-We will endeavor to keep to your appointment time but due to emergencies and other medical events, this may not always be possible.
+We will endeavour to keep to your appointment time but due to emergencies and other medical events, this may not always be possible.
 We will try to keep you informed if we are running late.

 Patient Confidentiality and Sharing Information